tkhamez/neucore/doc/API.md

 Corporation API
 - List all corporations. `GET /user/corporation/all`
+- Returns a list of corporation that matches the name (partial matching). `GET /user/corporation/find/{name}`
 - List all corporations that have groups assigned. `GET /user/corporation/with-groups`
 - Add an EVE corporation to the database. `POST /user/corporation/add/{id}`
 - Add a group to the corporation. `PUT /user/corporation/{id}/add-group/{gid}`